 - Channel View Hotel.
 Set in Shanklin, 300 m from Shanklin Beach, Channel View Hotel offers accommodation with a shared lounge, free private parking, a terrace and a restaurant.

 - Weston Manor.
 This charming manor house is set within a National Trust Heritage Site, dating from 1871 and featuring its own chapel.

 Here are some of the best options around the island:

 Best camping spots in the Isle of Wight

 There are plenty of campgrounds spread across the Isle of Wight, from luxury tree houses to award-winning holiday parks.
 Most offer a wide range of facilities, views and camping options, so it’s an easy way to embrace all things outdoors.

-Newport: Tom’s Eco Lodge.
-Go glamping by tent, cabin, pod, dome or unique “modulog”.
+- Newport: Tom’s Eco Lodge.
+Go glamping by a tent, cabin, pod, dome or unique “modulog”.

 Lace yer boots – the Isle of Wight is prime hiking and walking (and cycling) territory.
-Here’s some of the best walks to take on the Isle of Wight:
+Here are some of the best walks to take on the Isle of Wight:

 Top image: Isle of Wight © Baalkta/Shutterstock